|

 ![]() |

-Chaos corresponds with the interval between a nose and
+Chaos corresponds with the interval between nose and

-conditions of a matter, and from the point of view of physiognomy or psychology
+conditions of a matter, and in physiognomy or psychology

 the initial potentialities mean processes according to which the man carries out

-Five initial potentialities of the Greek mythology and philosophy correspond
+Five initial potentialities of the Greek mythology correspond

 Pay attention that five initial potentialities or five initial elements are

-are not identical to five initial potentialities of the Greek philosophy: Chaos,
+are not identical to five initial potentialities of the Greek mythology: Chaos,

 Eros, Gaia, Tartarus, Uranus, also are not identical to five initial elements of

-phenomena of the world and correspond with different spheres of human essence.
+world phenomena and correspond with different spheres of human essence.

 Chaos (water) is a no formalized matter or not actual